Why a Quality M&A Process Maximises Value and Delivers Motivated Investors

 Accountants are in a similar position to lawyers regarding risk, although they are generally closer to their clients because of more regular consultation on ongoing accounting and related business activities.
 They may have known their client for many years and assisted with how the business has developed.
 They will naturally want to see the best possible outcome for their client.

-This can manifest itself in an optimistic valuation for a selling client, and a conservative valuation for a buyer.
+This can manifest itself in an optimistic valuation for a selling client and a conservative valuation for a buyer.
 While both positions can be justified, they may result in unrealistic expectations for their clients.

 There is no such thing as a perfect contract.
-Usually making it perfect for one party will ruin it for the other.
-Communication, motivation and common sense are required for an outcome to be possible.
+Usually, making it perfect for one party will ruin it for the other.
+Communication, motivation, and common sense are required for an outcome to be possible.
 The best accountants and lawyers do much more than point out problems, which is a relatively easy thing to do.
 The most valuable advisors point out the problems and then offer solutions!

-Focus on the outcome
+Focus on the Outcome

 Practically speaking, there is no such thing as a risk-free transaction.
 People buying a business are knowingly entering into the world of commercial risk.
 Those selling already live every day with business risk.
-The sale transaction is no different to all other transactions the parties deal with.
+The sale transaction is no different from all other transactions the parties deal with.

-If you ask your lawyer “should I do X?” their default response will be “NO”.
-Your lawyer has nowhere to go here but ‘No’ unless this is a risk free outcome.
-If you ask them “If I do X, then what might the consequences be?
-This gives your lawyer the opportunity to provide
+If a lawyer is asked, “should I do X?” their default response will be “NO.” The lawyer has nowhere to go here but ‘No’ unless this is a risk-free outcome.
+If asked, “If I do X, then what might the consequences be?” this gives the lawyer the opportunity to provide some useful commercial advice.

-The interesting thing is that, both the buyer and seller are obtaining advice according to these same guidelines.
+The interesting thing is that both the buyer and seller are obtaining advice according to these same guidelines.
 It is therefore likely that, with each lawyer striving to make the transaction ‘risk-free’ to themselves and their respective clients, the default outcome is for no transaction to occur!

 Why DMA obsesses over procedures and checklists